Pasewark/Practice-problems/README.md

 # Practice-problems
 Simple algorithms problems

-Currently problems taken from Cracking the Coding interview and HackerRank.
-More problem sources to come.
+Currently problems taken from Cracking the Coding Interview, HackerRank, and Elements of Programming Interviews.